JohnSnowLabs/langtest/docs/pages/docs/model_input.md

 ```

-Using a `Locally Saved John Snow Labs Model` .
+Using a `Locally Saved Model` in John Snow Labs .

 ```python
 from nlptest import Harness